Pirates of the Caribbean: True Colours

 Jack: “We need a way to get inside her guard, and I think I know how.”

-THE FORCES GATHER.The pirate fleet sails past the Rock of Gibraltar with Bill’s ship at the vanguard.
+THE FORCES GATHER.The pirate fleet sails past the Rock of Gibraltar with Bill’s steam ship at the vanguard.
 Gibbs is at the bow, overseeing a sailor who is suspended over the side with a paint bucket.
 Jack steps forward to see what’s going on.